hschletz/formotron/Readme.md

 - int, float (default PHP conversion, not locale-specific)
 - objects with a `__toString()` method

+## bool
+Bool properties accept only `true` or `false`.
+Formotron does not attempt to cast other values to `bool` because PHP's casting rules are error prone and may not give the desired result.
+If you have non-boolean input values, they need to be transformed first, preferrably with strict rules that match the particular use case.

 ## array
 Array objects accept only array input values.
 Types of array values are not checked.